 I’m sure you can think of some.

-Like when Australia II snatched the America’s Cup from the hands of the Americans in 1983 with it’s genius winged keel, or when South Sydney Rabbitohs won the Grand Final for the first time in 43 years in 2014, or when the Australian Cricket Team, led by Don Bradman, defeated England in the 1936/37 Series to regain the Ashes after their famous battle in the previous Series, nicknamed “The Bodyline Series” where England used a now illegal tactic to defeat Australia.
+Like when Australia II snatched the America’s Cup from the hands of the Americans in 1983 with it’s genius winged keel, or when the Australian Cricket Team, led by Don Bradman, defeated England in the 1936/37 Series to regain the Ashes after their famous battle in the previous Series, nicknamed “The Bodyline Series” where England used a now illegal tactic to defeat Australia.
+Or just recently, our Australian Women’s Football team, The Matildas, coming fourth in the World Cup – their best result to date.
 Truly inspiring team performances.

 And when you think of your favourite teams, you begin to think of all the different players in each and the contribution they make to the team.
 Their success was a result of the sum of everyone’s performances, working seamlessly together in unity and harmony.